liao961120/stom/inst/cases/growth_curve_model/README.md

 perspective**.
 Instead of asking how much better is _ACT_ than _CBT_, the estimation perspective asks how good each of them is.
 If we need to compare the two, simply subtract the estimated effect of _CBT_ from that of _ACT_.
 The meaning of the parameters changes but should now become more intuitive.
-The simplified model is shown in (2).
+This simplified model is shown in (2).
 Two modifications are applied here.

 #### Dropping the global intercept $\alpha$